Aayushvats18/Password-Manager-App/README.md

 | POST | `/api/passwords` | Store a new password |
 | DELETE | `/api/passwords/:id` | Delete a stored password |

-## Screenshots
-(Add screenshots of the application here)

 ## Contributing
 Feel free to contribute to this project.
 Fork the repo and submit a pull request with improvements!

-## License
-This project is licensed under the MIT License.

-## Contact
-For any issues or inquiries, reach out at [your email] or open an issue in the repository.